dmishin/Pentagrid/README.md

 * l - load field
 * e - export current view as PNG image
 * t - edit settings (for now, only "Export image size" option is working)
+* n - export multiple frames (animation).
+Several files with numeric indices are generated.
+* m - export multiple frames with offset.
+Useful for making smooth animations of moving spaceships.
+Allows to specify total number of gernations, number of frames per generation and amount of vertical offset (in pentagon side lengths).

 Rules
 -----